- Semgrep in CI

 When running in CI, Semgrep runs fully in the CI build environment.
 Your code is never sent anywhere.

-- Semgrep App collects findings data, which includes the line number of the code match, but not the code.
+- Semgrep Cloud Platform collects findings data, which includes the line number of the code match, but not the code.
 It is hashed using a one-way hashing function.
 Findings data is used to generate line-specific hyperlinks to your source code management system and support other Semgrep functions.

-- CI scans that are not connected to Semgrep App do not send findings data to any servers.
+- CI scans that are not connected to Semgrep Cloud Platform do not send findings data to any servers.

 Choosing a method